siahsang/red-utils/README.md

 RedUtilsLock redUtilsLock = new RedUtilsLockImpl(redUtilsConfig);
 ```

-To see more example please see tests
+To see more examples please see the tests

 ### Running the tests ###